We're sure you have a lot of questions so we've provided as much helpful information as we can. Something you're not sure about? Please get in touch.

 Yes!
 Each venue has indoor toilet facilities that are access friendly.
 Tolmie and Jamieson Halls have baby changing facilities available.

 Each venue will have different layouts.
 Picnic Rugs are welcome and In most cases fold up chairs will be permissible in designated outdoor areas.
-Please contact us if you have any queries.

 Yes.
 Upon entry you will receive a wrist band for proof of purchase.
 Please ensure you wear your wrist band for the duration of the festival.
 Lost or stolen wrist bands will not be replaced.